Get in touch with natureat the Outpost Camps.

 - Where is Agree and where is Kennedy?

 - Kennedy is at the top of Michigan’s Upper Peninsula, right across the street from the beautiful Pictured Rocks National Lakeshore.
 Our mailing address is Shingleton, MI, but the nearest sizable town is Munising (where we have our town day).
-On a Tamarack bus, it takes us about 8 hours to make it up there from Adat Shalom, counting a lunch stop.
+On a Tamarack bus, it takes us about 8 hours to get there from Adat Shalom, counting a lunch stop.

 - Agree is in northern Ontario, just north of Lake Superior Provincial Park.
 The nearest town is Wawa, Ontario.
-On a Tamarack bus, it takes us about 12 hours to make it up there from Adat Shalom, counting a lunch stop.
+On a Tamarack bus, it takes us about 12 hours to get there from Adat Shalom, counting a lunch stop.

 - How many campers/staff are at each program?